aeyobd/dwarfs/thesis/results.md

 Table: Similar to @tbl:scl_sim_stars_results, but for the properties of the stellar components of the \texttt{LMC-flyby} model of Sculptor.  {#tbl:scl_lmc_sim_stars short="Simulation results for Sculptor's stars in the LMC+MW potential"}

-## Robustness to initial conditions

-Some initial conditions may be slightly more susceptible to tides.
-Dark matter halos which are cored or less concentrated disrupt or lose mass faster [e.g., @stucker+2023].
-We consider alternative dark matter halo initial conditions in the Appendix.
-We find that while the details of the strength of tidal impacts depend on the halo, our models here remain representative of the tidal effects.

 ## Summary